I-dle: 2020: I Trust and Dumdi Dumdi

 In May, (G)I-dle released the official English version of their debut song "Latata" on May 15.
 On May 31, the group announced that they would be joining the 32-artist lineup at KCON:TACT 2020 Summer on June 23.
 The group was expected to release two albums in the second half of the year, including a digital single, according to an EBest Investment & Securities Co., Ltd researcher.
 (G)I-dle held I-Land: Who Am I as an online pay-per-view concert scheduled on July 5 instead of what would have been their first world tour.
 They performed songs from their debut album as well as "I'm the Trend", composed by Minnie and Yuqi, to a live audience of 11,000 real-time viewers.
 Subsequently, the group released the digital single, along with its music video on July 7 as a special present for their fans.

 On August 3, (G)I-dle released their first single album Dumdi Dumdi, with a lead single of the same name.
 With the release, Dumdi Dumdi ranked as the second best-selling girl group single album in history, with 94,587 initial sales.
 However, the song had a slow rise on the Gaon and Billboard charts.
 It debuted at numbers 27 and 15 on the Gaon Digital Chart and the US Billboard World Digital Song Sales chart and later peaked at numbers eight and 13, respectively.
 On iTunes, the song topped in 42 regions in the world.
 The music video for "Dumdi Dumdi" garnered over 17.6 million views in a single day, breaking their previous record with "Oh My God".
 The group ended promotions winning first place for two weeks in a row on Show Champion, M Countdown and Inkigayo, making "Dumdi Dumdi" the group's most-winning title track.
-On August 26, they made their first Japanese comeback with the release of their second extended play, Oh My God, along with the Japanese versions of "Oh My God", "Uh-Oh", "Senorita", "Dumdi Dumdi" and an original Japanese track titled "Tung Tung (Empty)", composed by Minnie.
+On August 26, they made their first Japanese comeback with the release of their second EP, Oh My God, along with the Japanese versions of "Oh My God", "Uh-Oh", "Senorita", "Dumdi Dumdi" and an original Japanese track titled "Tung Tung (Empty)", composed by Minnie.
 On August 27, (G)I-dle resprised their roles as Akali and Ahri in K/DA for the song "The Baddest", featuring American singers Bea Miller and Wolftyla.
 It was also announced that they were to be featured on the title track "More" with the original lineup Beer and Burns, along with Chinese singer Lexie Liu, released on October 28.
 Both songs charted at number one on Billboard World Digital Song Sales and were included in K/DA's first EP All Out.